 The essential first step in figuring out how much to charge your client is to estimate how much it’s going to cost you to complete this particular project.
 Once you know that amount, you can then factor in the fixed costs associated with running your business and a profit margin, and this is what you’ll actually end up charging the client.

 To figure out your costs, you’re going to make use of the estimate you came up with for how long the project is going to take.
-There are a couple different ways you can turn that number into an estimate of the project’s cost:
+There are a couple of different ways you can turn that number into an estimate of the project’s cost:

 Break down hours by individual

 The most exact way to come up with an estimate is to figure out who’s going to work on this new project and how many hours each person is going to put in.
 You can then multiply this number by each person’s cost rate (effectively how much you pay them per hour) to come up with a total cost estimate.

 If there isn’t a tremendous amount of variation in salary within each role, you can break down the total number of hours each role will spend on the project (i.e. the total hours for all the designers, the total for developers, etc.).
 Then just multiply the total hours for each role by the average cost rate for each role.

 Some people find it faster to use a blended cost rate—a rate that represents the average for everyone on their team.
 That way they can just multiply the total number of hours estimated for the project by the blended rate and arrive at a ballpark cost.

 No matter which method you choose, the total you arrive at represents a rough estimate of the cost of completing the project.
 Covering these costs is the bare minimum you need to charge your client.

 Rodeo lets you assign a cost rate to each person on your team, so you can track your costs while they track their time.

 4. Improving your estimates